DahliaWitt/steam-yellow/README.md

 ### Use at your own risk.
 I'm not responsible for anything that happens.

-Disclaimer: Steam Forum Moderators are currently is aware of the glitch and have most likely have reported this to Valve (http://steamcommunity.com/discussions/forum/1/154645427520675908/).
+Disclaimer: Steam Forum Moderators are currently aware of the glitch and have most likely have reported this to Valve (http://steamcommunity.com/discussions/forum/1/154645427520675908/).
 Use at your own risk.